zdharma-continuum/zinit/README.md

 Completion will be available, for command **zplugin** and aliases **zpl**, **zplg**.

-After installing and reloading shell give `Zplugin` a quick try with `zplugin help`.
+After installing and reloading shell give `Zplugin` a quick try with `zplugin help` and compile it with `zplugin self-update`.

 ## Manual Installation